MicrosoftDocs/memdocs/windows-365/enterprise/in-development.md

 ### Provision Cloud PCs with Secure Boot<!--38012584-->

 You'll be able to create Cloud PCs that use [Secure boot](/windows-hardware/design/device-experiences/oem-secure-boot) functionality.
+Within the next few months Europe and North American regions will receive this feature.

 <!-- ***********************************************-->
 ## Monitor and troubleshoot